 More Visitors and Tourism to Tucson

 Old Tucson annual attendance is currently 180,000.
 Attendance is projected to increase to 250,000 over a six-year period with 40% generated from Southern Arizona and 60% from visitors to the region.
 Operating days will be increased as attendance increases and infrastructure is added to provide shade and climate controlled areas.
-Old Tucson is currently closed during the summer months.
+Old Tucson is currently open on the weekends in the summer months.